-Summary: This project provides tailored technical assistance and resources to help key governmental agencies and service providers in 47 jurisdictions in the U.S. reduce new HIV infections.
+TAP-in provides tailored technical assistance and resources to help key governmental agencies and service providers in 47 jurisdictions in the U.S. reduce new HIV infections.

 The federal government aims to reduce the number of new HIV infections by 75 percent in 2025 and by 90 percent in 2030 by directing new funds to areas of the country with the highest HIV rates, as part of its initiative, Ending the HIV Epidemic in the U.S. To make this ambitious vision a reality, state and local organizations and leaders working to identify, prevent, and treat new cases of HIV need training, support, resources, and information about innovative new approaches and best practices.

 More than 1,700 people from all 47 jurisdictions have attended our webinars, and over 90 percent say the webinars increased their knowledge of the topic.
 One participant shared, “Just hearing about collaborations that have worked and how they went about it gives me hope that we can actually do it.”

 - Funder: The Health Resources and Services Administration HIV/AIDS Bureau, Ending the HIV Epidemic branch

-Sharon R. Novey, M.S.P.H., Project Director: firstname.lastname@example.org.
+Sharon R. Novey, M.S.P.H., TAP-in Project Director: email@example.com.